A Nightmare on Elm Street 3: Dream Warriors: Music

 The theme song, "Dream Warriors", was written and performed by the American heavy metal band Dokken and later included on their album Back for the Attack.
 The single was a success and a decision was made to include heavy metal songs in the soundtrack of the sequels.
-The band's manager Cliff Burnstein was acquainted with Wes Craven and was able to get a copy of the film script as reference for the lyrics.
+The band's manager Cliff Burnstein was acquainted with Wes Craven and was able to obtain a copy of the film script as reference for the lyrics.
 Robert Englund as Freddy then helped providing unique footage with the band for the music video.
 Clips of Patricia Arquette as Kristen Parker were also used, with some notable changes such as her model house being built with Dokken fanzines instead of papier-mâché.

 The opening sequence of the original VHS release of the film has a hard rock instrumental version of the Joe Lamont song "Quiet Cool".
 The DVD instead has "Into the Fire" by Dokken which is in the original theatrical release.

 A Nightmare on Elm Street 3: Dream Warriors was scored by David Lynch's frequent collaborator and friend Angelo Badalamenti and released around three weeks prior to the film's theatrical release.
 The film score was rereleased alongside all the other soundtracks in the franchise in 2017 on the label Death Waltz Recording Company as a box set called A Nightmare on Elm Street: Box of Souls.